zepto-ish/zepto-ish/README.md

 Because running this on real hardware would be cumbersome, especially at first!

-In addition, I think designing it this way has value, as you could simulate real
+In addition, I think designing it this way has value, as you could simulate applications on the host system, and hopefully run it later on embedded.

 ### Why do this?